7 Lucky Plants That May Bring Big Abundance Energy Into Your Space

-Given that whole "we're living through a pandemic" thing, it’s safe to say we can all use a little extra good fortune right now.
 Maybe you say "rabbit, rabbit" on the first of the month for good karma, or maybe you have a lucky recipe up your sleeve.
-Well, it turns out there's an even easier way to dial up the prosperity vibes while also upleveling your home's aesthetic: bring lucky plants into your home.
+Either way, we could all use a little extra luck is this world.
+Well, it turns out there's an easy way to dial up the prosperity vibes while also upleveling your home's aesthetic: bring lucky plants into your home.

 Granted, there’s no science, per se, to support that these supposed lucky plants have any fortune-boosting powers, but there are symbolic roots (pun intended) to convey as much.
 Furthermore, research does support the notion that plants in your home can help elevate your mood and improve air quality, and those are two serious wins.
 The best part?
 Many of the lucky plants are also low-maintenance, meaning you barely need to lift a finger to reap their benefits.
 (Just a watering can.)
 Learn more about how each may usher in vibes of abundance and positive energy to you space, below.